patyrodriguesar/rf_dual_band-firmware/README.md

 | Researcher   | Patrícia Rodrigues                                  |
 | Created      | January 15, 2026                                    |

-> The formal verification model (ESBMC) derived from this firmware logic is maintained in a separate private repository — available upon request.
+> The formal verification model (ESBMC) derived from this firmware logic is maintained in a separate private repository (available upon request).

 ## License